 Once you’re on the trail, you can’t really get lost.
 Just follow the wide dirt path and the other hikers.
-There’s very little shade though, so a hat and sunscreen can be helpful.
+This is a very popular and busy trail, even at sunrise.
+There’s also very little shade, so a hat and sunscreen can be helpful.

 The dirt trail has lots of sand and loose rocks that can be slippery, especially on the way down.
 This can get muddy after a big rain, so you’ll want to keep an eye on weather conditions before you go.

 At the top of the ridge, there are amazing 360 degree views of windward Oahu.
 To the east, you can see Lanikai Beach and the little Mokulua islands (the ‘Mokes’), while to the west you can see the Ko’olau mountains and parts of Kailua!